kodesonik/zedoc/README.md

 # @kodesonik/zedoc

-A NestJS library for generating beautiful API documentation with Swagger, Handlebars templates, and Tailwind CSS styling.
+A NestJS library for generating beautiful API documentation with Swagger integration, comprehensive theming, sidebar navigation, and interactive "Try It Out" functionality.

 ## Features

 - 🚀 Easy integration with NestJS applications
-- 📚 Beautiful HTML documentation generation
+- 📚 Beautiful HTML documentation generation with Swagger integration
+- 🎨 Comprehensive theming system with 4 preset themes and full customization
+- 🧭 Advanced sidebar navigation with search and filtering
+- 🔧 Interactive "Try It Out" panel for API testing
+- 📱 Fully responsive design for all devices
+- 🌙 Dark/light mode support
+- 🔍 Real-time search and tags filtering
-- 🎨 Tailwind CSS styling for modern UI
+- 🎯 Tailwind CSS styling for modern UI
 - 🔧 Customizable Handlebars templates
-- 📖 Swagger integration
-- 🏷️ Custom decorators for enhanced documentation

 ## Installation